Madhav879/Easy-Marketo/docs/easyMarketo-guide.md

-## 🛠️ Note to Automation Team:
+## 🛠️ General Note:

-This tool uses data from the landing page (LP) to identify relevant links.
+This tool relies on data from the landing page (LP).
+If an LP has a form but you don’t see the SFDC campaign link, it means the SFDC campaign ID wasn’t included during the LP setup.
+If you encounter such an LP, please share the link, and we’ll ensure it gets updated with the correct SFDC campaign ID.

-### ⚠️ Important:
+### Automation Team:
 - Ensure the SFDC Campaign ID (ex: 7014z000001cXvyAAE) is added to the LP during the build process, specifically in the UTM | Campaign value field within the Marketo editor.
 - Also, assign the appropriate form(s) to the landing page, even if the form(s) is not being used.